telerik/document-processing-docs/libraries/radwordsprocessing/model/floatingimage.md

 #### __[C#] Example 2: Add a floating image to a specific position__

 {{region cs-radwordsprocessing-model-floatingimage_1}}

+	// Create an image
 	FloatingImage floatingImage = new FloatingImage(document);

-	paragraph.Inlines.Insert(0, floatingImage);
+	// Assign a source to the image floatingImage.Image.ImageSource = new Telerik.Windows.Documents.Media.ImageSource(File.ReadAllBytes(pathToImage), imageExtension);

+	// Insert the image at the desired position in a Paragraph paragraph.Inlines.Insert(0, floatingImage);
 {{endregion}}